 - 1. English Grammar in Use: A Self Study Reference and Practice Book, Raymond Murphy, Fourth Edition, Cambridge Publications - 2.
 English Grammar and Composition, David Grene, Mc Millan India Ltd - 3.
 Bailey, Stephen.
 Academic writing: A handbook for international students.
 Routledge, 2014. - 4.
 Chase, Becky Tarver.
 Pathways: Listening, Speaking and Critical Thinking.
 Heinley ELT; 2nd Edition, 2018. - 5.
 Raymond Murphy's English Grammar in Use Fourth Edition (2012) E-book - 6.
 Hewings, Martin.
 Cambridge Academic English (B2).
 CUP, 2012. - 7.
-Oxford Learners Dictionary, 12th Edition, 2011 - 8.
-Norman Lewis Word Power Made Easy- The Complete Handbook for Building a Superior Vocabulary (2014) - 9.
+Norman Lewis Word Power Made Easy- The Complete Handbook for Building a Superior Vocabulary (2014) - 8.
 Speed Reading with the Right Brain: Learn to Read Ideas Instead of Just Words by David Butler

-At t he end of the course, the student will be able to Blooms Level of Learning 1. understand the context, topic, and pieces of specific information from social or transactional dialogues spoken by native speakers of English L3 2. read, scan and skim texts such as literary forms, journalistic articles and scientific readings for comprehension and retention L2 3. exhibit self-confidence and speak in formal and informal contexts L3 4. apply grammatical knowledge in speech and writing and formulate sentences with accuracy L2 5. produce coherent and unified paragraphs with adequate support and detail L4
+At the end of the course, the student will be able to Blooms Level of Learning 1. understand the context, topic, and pieces of specific information from social or L3 transactional dialogues spoken by native speakers of English 2. read, scan and skim texts such as literary forms, journalistic articles and L2 scientific readings for comprehension and retention 3. exhibit self-confidence and speak in formal and informal contexts L3 4. apply grammatical knowledge in speech and writing and formulate sentences s L2 with accuracy 5. produce coherent and unified paragraphs with adequate support and detail L4